What are the best free museums in Singapore for fun weekend activities and a spot of edutainment for kids of all ages?

 Lead image courtesy of @ee.linn via ArtScience Museum

 One of our favourite museums in Singapore!
-ArtScience Centre hosts a number of major exhibitions each year that are both educational and interesting for the bigger kids, and their parents.
+ArtScience Museum hosts a number of major exhibitions each year that are both educational and interesting, including for bigger kids and their parents.
 Future World is a permanent exhibition and if you haven’t taken your kids here yet – bookmark this idea!
-Created in collaboration with teamLab, a renowned Japanese interdisplinary art collective, get ready to be awed by lights and colours.
-There are interactive displays that kids can touch, a slide to whizz down, activities to get involved in.
+Created in collaboration with teamLab, a renowned Japanese interdisplinary art collective, it features interactive displays that kids can touch, a slide to whizz down, and plenty of activities to get involved in.

-Admission: Adults $17, Children (2-12 years) $12, Family (2 Adults + 2 Children) $46 (extra admission charges apply for certain exhibitions)
+Admission: Adults $187, Children (2-12 years) $14, Family (2 Adults + 2 Children) $506 (extra admission charges apply for certain exhibitions)

-Hours: Open Daily, 10am – 10pm
+Hours: Open Daily, 10am – 7pm

 How to get there: Bayfront Station MRT station, then a 10-minute walk.
 There is also parking at Marina Bay Shoppes for those with cars.